-From March 2017, alternative financial reporting modules were introduced to the Financial Accounting and Reporting module.
-Students can now choose between two different frameworks, either IFRS Standards or UK GAAP.
+There are two financial reporting modules which students can choose between, being either IFRS® Standards or UK GAAP.
 This means that students can study the financial reporting framework most beneficial to their employer and clients.

-Financial Accounting and Reporting: IFRS Standards
+Financial Accounting and Reporting: IFRS® Standards

-To enable students to prepare complete single entity and consolidated financial statements, and extracts from those financial statements, covering a wide range of International Financial Reporting Standards (IFRS Standards).
+To enable students to prepare complete single entity and consolidated financial statements, and extracts from those financial statements, covering a wide range of International Financial Reporting Standards (IFRS® Standards).

-Students will also be required to explain accounting and reporting concepts and ethical issues, and the application of IFRS Standards to specified single entity or group scenarios.
+Students will also be required to explain accounting and reporting concepts and ethical issues, and the application of IFRS® Standards to specified single entity or group scenarios.

-- explain the contribution and inherent limitations of financial statements, apply the International Accounting Standards Board's (IASB) conceptual framework for financial reporting and identify and explain key ethical issues; - prepare and present financial statements from accounting data for single entities in conformity with IFRS Standards and explain the application of IFRS Standards to specified single entity scenarios; - identify the circumstances in which entities are required to present consolidated financial statements, prepare and present them in conformity with IFRS Standards and explain the application of IFRS Standards to specified group scenarios; and - Describe the principal differences between IFRS Standards and UK GAAP and prepare simple extracts from financial statements in accordance with UK GAAP, for both single entity and consolidated financial statements.
+- explain the contribution and inherent limitations of financial statements, apply the IFRS Foundation's conceptual framework for financial reporting and identify and explain key ethical issues: - prepare and present financial statements from accounting data for single entities in conformity with IFRS® Standards and explain the application of IFRS® Standards to specified single entity scenarios; - identify the circumstances in which entities are required to present consolidated financial statements, prepare and present them in conformity with IFRS® Standards and explain the application of IFRS® Standards to specified group scenarios; and - Describe the principal differences between IFRS® Standards and UK GAAP and prepare simple extracts from financial statements in accordance with UK GAAP, for both single entity and consolidated financial statements.